Assault

 Aggravated Assault Sentencing Alternatives in Tennessee

 Tennessee law provides certain alternatives to a jail sentence for a person facing simple or aggravated assault charges in Tennessee, most notably judicial diversion or a suspended sentence.
 After a defendant is convicted or pleads guilty to an assault charge, and if the defendant has no prior felony convictions or misdemeanor convictions for which jail time was imposed, the court may grant judicial diversion (also called a deferred sentence).
-Judicial diversion postpones sentencing for a period of time on the condition that the defendant successfully completes probation and meets certain other requirements, such as:

 • no new arrests or criminal offenses during the conditional period;